dantegates/dantegates.github.io/_posts/2019-10-24-tensorflow-2-feature-columns-and-keras.md

 - An embedding representing the wikipedia project visited
 - Log of total page visits at that time step

-For this excercise we'll limit the number of time steps input to the LSTM to a fixed window of 30 days.
+For this exercise we'll limit the number of time steps input to the LSTM to a fixed window of 30 days.

 Let's start with the categorical columns, first we need to create the feature columns and corresponding feature layer.